 Pharmaceuticals, new strategies, and experimental treatments go to clinical trial as the last step before receiving FDA approval.
 Before a treatment can become a clinical trial, it is tested in laboratories and on animals, and must have demonstrated promising results.
 Mesothelioma clinical trials conducted for new treatment options are believed to be reasonably safe and have significant potential for improving patient prognosis.

 How To Find Clinical Trials

 The best way to find clinical trials is to talk to your mesothelioma specialist or oncologist.
-He or she will be able to review any active and recruiting clinical trials, and determine your eligibility.
-Your oncologist can also review the research each clinical trial is based on and help you decide whether it’s the right option for you.
+He or she will be able to review any active and recruiting clinical trials and determine your eligibility.
+Your oncologist can also review the research of each clinical trial and help you decide whether it’s the right option for you.

 How To Join A Mesothelioma Clinical Trial

 If you find a clinical trial that you’re interested in joining, there are two ways to do so:

 - Talk to your doctor, who will help you review your eligibility and determine whether the clinical trial is a good option for your needs.

 - Reach out to the clinical trial team.
 Because clinical trials want active participants, they tend to publish clear contact information.
 You are welcome to use this contact info to reach out to any clinical trial team to begin the recruitment process.

 More About Clinical Trials For Mesothelioma

 Types of Clinical Trials